tsaol/fmbench-orchestrator/README.md

         <img src="https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/main/img/fmbt-small.png?raw=true" width="25"></img> FMBench Orchestrator
 </h1>

 The `FMBench Orchestrator` **automates the LLM benchmarking**.
-It is built with moduler design where users can plug and play with **any combination** of dataset, models, serving stacks, and benchmark metrics:
+It is built with modular design where users can plug and play with **any combination** of dataset, models, serving stacks, and benchmark metrics:

 ![Accuracy trajectory with prompt size](docs/img/fmbench_conceptual_modules.png)